 This Article will Force You to Question Everything You Know about OCD

 Do you have compulsive checking behavior or are you a therapist that treats this disorder?
 Then this website is for you.

-Hey, I’m Chris and I have developed a new psycho-technology that helps people with Safety OCD Checking behavior to drastically reduce their compulsions and anxiety within two to four weeks.
+Hey, I’m Chris and I have developed a new psycho-technology that helps people with Safety OCD Checking behavior to drastically reduce their compulsions and anxiety within two to seven days.

-I help accomplish this by using a unique memory system that helps people to remember what they have checked has been checked properly.
+I accomplish this by using a unique memory system that helps people to remember what they have checked has been checked properly.

 There are 4 steps to this process which I have named ‘The Look, Lock, Label & Leave System.’